Juan Edmundo Vecchi: Life

 He was born in Viedma, Rio Negro, Argentina, into a migrant family of the northern Italian Emilia-Romagna region in 1931.
 His parents were Albino Vecchi and Maria Monti, both born in Italy, migrated to Argentina at the end of the 19th century where they married.
 Juan Edmundo was the 7th and last child of Vecchi.
 He did his first studies at the Don Bosco Institute of Viedma where he decided to follow the religious life with the Salesians.
-In 1942 he joint the Fortín Mercedes Salesian College, so in 1948 he entered the novitiate.
+In 1942 he joined the Fortín Mercedes Salesian College, so in 1948 he entered the novitiate.
 Vecchi made his Theology studies to become priest in Turin at the Crocetta Salesian Theologate in 1954 and was ordained in 1958.

 Vecchi started his apostolate in Fortín Mercedes between 1958 and 1960 as Catechist of the Salesian Aspirantate, then director of the Bahía Blanca's Dominic Savio College between 1962 and 1970.
 The Rector Major, Luis Ricceri, elected Vecchi as Regional Superior for the Salesian works of Argentina, Brazil, Uruguay and Paraguay until 1977, then he became World Councilor for the Youth Ministry in Rome until 1990.
 He became Vicar of the Rector Major Egidio Viganò until 1995, when Viganò died and a new General Chapter elected a new Rector Major.